maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

   2. Click on DHCP Server tab
   3. On the selected vboxnet, check if `DHCP Server` is checked - if it is, check if the `Server address` is: `192.168.99.1` - If NOT, just click Cancel and move on to the next one.
 5. Write down which vboxnet0, vboxnet1, vboxnet2 (however many) has the proper setting of `DHCP server` checked and a `Server address` of `192.168.99.1` and cancel out of the Preferences
-6. Select the 'docker-vm' VM
+6. Select the 'default' VM
 7. Click Settings then Network
 8. Adapter 2 should be a Host-Only Adapter, and change its name to be the vboxnet you noted above.
 9. Click OK and close VirtualBox app
-10. In your terminal run: `docker-machine start docker-vm` then `docker-machine regenerate-certs docker-vm`
+10. In your terminal run: `docker-machine start default` then `docker-machine regenerate-certs default`
 11. You can now start Kitematic and see it working :)

 _If none of you vboxnet have the proper setup, you can change the one that your VM uses to have the proper server address of `192.168.99.1`_